 'Evocative and disturbing' Shari Lapena, bestselling author of The Couple Next Door

 'Crime novels don't get much better than this' C. L. Taylor

-"This is an original, assured and compelling tale of obsession.
-Amy Lloyd is a startling new talent, destined to become a big name." - Peter James
+'An original, assured and compelling tale of obsession.
+Amy Lloyd is a startling new talent, destined to become a big name.'
+Peter James

 'If you're an addict of true crime documentaries, you will binge all night on The Innocent Wife.
 In this breathless, pounding ride, Amy Lloyd keeps us guessing about a convicted killer thrust into the world as innocent online hero and the woman who begins to reluctantly dig into his murky past.’
 Julia Heaberlin, author of Black Eyed Susans